wp-plugins/wp-miniaudioplayer/readme.txt

 Extract the zip file and upload the contents to the wp-content/plugins/ directory of your WordPress® installation, and then activate the plugin from the plugins page.

+== Screenshots ==

+1. The settings panel
+2. The player closed with a black skin.
+3. The player opened with a green skin.

 == How it works: ==

 1. Activate the mb.miniAudioPlayer plugin via the WP plugin panel;